rse/slideshow/README.md

   Component Object Model (COM) of PowerPoint.

 - **SUPPORTED**: Microsoft PowerPoint 2013 under Windows:<br/>
   Expected to be supported (but not tested by the author) through `connector-win-ppt2010`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.

+- **SUPPORTED**: Microsoft PowerPoint 2016 under Windows:<br/>
+  Expected to be supported (but not tested by the author) through `connector-win-ppt2010`, which uses Windows Scripting Host (WST)'s JScript engine and the Component Object Model (COM) of PowerPoint.